 What Causes Obstructive Sleep Apnea?

 When muscles in the throat relax during sleep, they can obstruct the airway.
-If the airway narrows or collapses, breathing may slow or stop entirely.
-Without proper respiration, oxygen levels fall, which can force an awakening in order to take in more air.
+If the airway narrows or collapses, breathing may diminish or stop entirely.
+Without proper respiration, oxygen levels fall, which can force an awakening in order to open the upper airway and take in more air.

 These awakenings are often so brief that a person does not notice, but the cycle repeats when they fall back asleep.
 This recurring process causes shallower, fragmented sleep through the night.